Government/ Legal/ Financial

 Image: CBS News Philadelphia 20 June 2025

-EMERGENCY PLANNING by Gail K. Kachnycz 25 June 2025
+EMERGENCY PREPARATION by Gail K. Kachnycz 25 June 2025

 Last Thursday evening, June 19, strong storms hit the Delaware Valley.
 Our power went out about 5:30 PM.
 Electricity was restored in our home about 11:30 AM the next day.
 However, neighbors only a few miles away had no electricity for 3-4 days.
 We also had outages for 3 hours Sunday and 30 minutes just last night.
 Our cell phone service has been spotty.
 This experience has prompted today's post.